BananaMan281001/dev-ops-training/README.md

 # Steps to get running
 1. Have Docker Desktop running
-2. In the my-garage directory, run `docker compose up -d`.
+2. In the home directory, run `docker compose up -d`.
 This will run docker compose in detached mode.
 3. To see the debug information for the frontend, run `docker compose logs -f frontend`
 4. To see the debug information for the backend, run `docker compose logs -f backend`
 5. Access front end server at http://localhost:3000/